Head of Department of Geography, University of Cambridge

 His research on the political economy of development in India focuses on the distributional consequences of changes in the Indian urban and rural economy since the 1990s, with a particular interest in labour relations, as well as alternative strategies for land-use and the management of resources.

-Dr Vira is involved with the Cambridge Conservation Initiative, and the Global Food Security strategic research initiative at the University of Cambridge, and also works with the the Cambridge Institute for Sustainability Leadership.
+Dr Vira has worked with the Cambridge Conservation Initiative, and the Global Food Security strategic research initiative at the University of Cambridge, and also works with the the Cambridge Institute for Sustainability Leadership.
 He is a member of the Cambridge Forum for Sustainability and the Environment, an Associate Editor of Environmental Conservation, Editorial Board Member of Global Environmental Change, and Advisory Board Member for Conservation and Society.

 Prior to his current role, Bhaskar was a Research Fellow at the Oxford Centre for Environment, Ethics and Society, University of Oxford.
 He is a Fellow of Fitzwilliam College, Cambridge.